kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README_BACKEND.md

 Service:
 - Docs: http://localhost:3001/docs (or the port configured by your environment)
 - Health: GET /

+## Frontend integration

+- Ensure the frontend is configured to call the correct backend URL, for example:
+  - REACT_APP_BACKEND_URL=http://localhost:3001
+- The frontend should only call these backend APIs; it must not connect directly to MongoDB.
+- Swagger/OpenAPI JSON is available at `/openapi.json` and the UI at `/docs`.

 ## Database Selection Behavior (Important)